ShutdownRepo/dcshadow/README.md

 > [!WARNING]
 > DO NOT RUN IN PRODUCTION.
 This is meant for lab testing, for blue teams to work on identifying IoCs, event types, and behavior.
 > Also, this tool is provided as-is.
-No support is planned apart from standard review or pull requests you may want to create.
+No support is planned apart from standard review on pull requests you may want to create.
 > Don't run this from a Windows host.
 Do it from linux, or from a VM (to avoid RPC services conflicts).

 # Theory